 While often used interchangeably, the terms birth injury and birth defect have two different meanings.
 In a legal claim, it is critical to understand the difference between the two conditions and whether they will result in liability.
 If your child was diagnosed with a serious health problem after birth, you should consult with an attorney to determine whether you should file a claim for damages.

-At Bailey Cowan Heckaman PLLC, we represent families who have sustained harm as a result of a medical provider’s negligence.
+At Bailey Cowan Heckaman PLLC, we represent families who have sustained harm as a result of a medical provider’s negligence, such as misdiagnosis.
 Birth injury claims can help provide compensation for your child’s medical bills and future treatment, ensuring that they receive the best care available.
 If you believe your child suffered an injury due to medical malpractice, contact our office at (888) 367-7160 for a free consultation.

 A birth defect is a congenital condition that a child has at birth.
 The United States Centers for Disease Control and Prevention (CDC) estimates that a child is born with a birth defect every 4 ½ minutes.
 Congenital birth defects affect approximately 1 in 33 babies or around 130,000 infants each year.